abacusmodeling/abacus-develop/docs/community/faq.md

 ABACUS applies the density difference between two SCF steps (labeled as `DRHO` in the screen output) as the convergence criterion, which is considered as a more robust choice compared with the energy difference. `DRHO` is calculated via `DRHO = |rho(G)-rho_previous(G)|^2`.
 Note that the energy difference between two SCF steps (labed as `EDIFF`) is also printed out in the screen output.

+**4. Why EDIFF is much slower than DRHO?

+For metaGGA calculations, it is normal because in addition to charge density, kinetic density also needs to be considered in metaGGA calculations.
+In this case, you can try set `mixing_tau = true`.
+If you find EDIFF is much slower than DRHO for non-metaGGA calculations, please start a new issue to us.

 [back to top](#frequently-asked-questions)